Runestone Electric Association (REA) is a Cooperative

 Age 80 Capital Credit Retirement

 Members who have reached the age of 80 are eligible to request a one-time payment of capital credits.
-Members or their trustees (if their capital credits have been assigned to a trust for estate planning purposes) can download and return the Certification of Age form to REA.
+Members or their trustees (if their capital credits have been assigned to a trust for estate planning purposes) can contact REA for the Age 80 retirement form.
 A copy of the member’s driver’s license or a copy of a birth certificate is required.